 7. Trim and Cut

 After the flooring is installed, it will be necessary to trim and cut the boards in order to fit around obstacles such as door frames, radiators, and other fixtures.
 It is important to use a jigsaw or circular saw for this step-in order to ensure clean lines and accurate cuts.
 Once all of the boards have been trimmed, any excess pieces should be removed and disposed of.
-This trimming and cutting process is a crucial aspect of understanding how hardwood floor is installed.

 8. Install the Last Row